aquasecurity/starboard-octant-plugin/README.md

 $ kubectl create deployment nginx --image=nginx:1.16 --namespace=dev
 ```

 And you have already run the scanner to find its containers' images vulnerabilities.
-For example, with Starboard CLI
+For example, with
-or `kubectl starboard` plugin, you could have run the following command:
+[Starboard CLI][starboard-cli], you could have run the following command:

 ```
-$ kubectl starboard find vulnerabilities -n dev deploy/nginx --namespace=dev
+$ starboard find vulnerabilities -n dev deploy/nginx --namespace=dev
 ```

 You can now display the vulnerabilities reports in the Octant interface by following these steps: